The University of Southern Mississippi -- de Grummond Children's Literature Collection

 Copyright: The collection is protected by the Copyright Law of the United States (Title 17, U. S. Code).
 Reproductions can be made only if they are to be used for "private study, scholarship, or research."
 It is the user's responsibility to verify copyright ownership and to obtain all necessary permissions prior to the reproduction, publication, or other use of any portion of these materials, other than that noted above.

-Maude Hart Lovelace was born April 25, 1892 in Mankato , Minnesota .
-Her father owned a shoe store and her mother raised the family.
-Her best-known stories, the ones that make up the Betsy-Tacy series, are set in fictional Big Valley , which was based on the town of Mankato .
-Her Betsy stories were based on memories of her own childhood, and her two friends Tacy and Tib were based on childhood friends.
-Mrs. Lovelace's own sisters and brothers were also featured in the series.
+Maud Hart Lovelace was born April 25, 1892 in Mankato, Minnesota.
+Her father, Thomas, owned a shoe store and her mother, Stella (nee Palmer), raised the family--which included Maud's older sister Kathleen and younger sister Helen.
+Maud began writing from a very young age, and modeled most of her stories on actual events and people in her life.
+Her best-known stories are the ones that make up the Betsy-Tacy series, which are set in fictional Deep Valley (based on the town of Mankato).
+Her Betsy stories were based on memories of her own childhood, and her two friends Tacy and Tib were based on childhood friends Frances ("Bick") and Marjorie ("Midge").
 As the series progressed, the characters grew up just like real people.
-Later stories of the girls, Betsy, and then Carnie, in high school, are based on daily diary entries that Maude Hart maintained throughout her youth.
+Later stories of Betsy, and then Carney, in high school were based on daily diary entries that Maud maintained throughout her youth.

 Something About the Author vol. 2, p.181